open-olive/loop-development-kit/ldk/node/docsExtra/loop.md

 ### The Vault

-You can store and retrieve user credentials and other sensitive data with the {@link Vault} accessible from {@link Aptitudes.vault}.
+You can store and retrieve user credentials and other sensitive data with the {@link Vault}, accessible from {@link Aptitudes.vault}.

 ```javascript